Intramuscular Tear Treatment in Beverly, MA

 - walking with a limp and limited mobility if leg is affected

 - loss of function or reduced range of motion if your arm is affected

 - pain, swelling, and tenderness in the affected area

 Muscle tears are more common among people who participate in strenuous physical activities like sports or physical labor.
 However, a hard impact, stressful muscle strain, or car accident can also cause a muscle tear.

 How are intramuscular tears treated?

 Potentially dangerous medications or risky, expensive surgeries aren’t always necessary.
-Liveyon’s stem cell product may promote your body’s ability to reduce or eliminate pain and stimulate natural muscle tissue restoration – cell by cell.
+Stem cell products may promote your body’s ability to reduce or eliminate pain and stimulate natural muscle tissue restoration – cell by cell.